1997–98 Taiwanese local elections: Kaohsiung

 Following the defeat in vice-presidential election, Frank Hsieh of the DPP started considering running in Kaohsiung mayoral election.
 In 1997, Chen Che-nan, Hsieh's party colleague decided not to run against Hsieh in the party primary for the Kaohsiung poll, reportedly after an intervention by Taipei Mayor Chen who later promoted him as secretary-general of Taipei Government.

 On the other hand, incumbent Wu Den-yih from the KMT faced small-scale rebellion from local party branch after former Kaohsiung mayor Wang Yu-yun criticised Wu for being ungrateful.
 In the run-up of the election, an ex-secretary of Wu published a recording tape, claiming Wu had an affairs with a reporter.
 Despite found to be fake after the election, the incident nevertheless damaged Wu's popularity.

 During the campaign, Wu attacked Hsieh as being "inhumane" after he agreed to act as a defence attorney for the murderer of Pai Hsiao-yen, hoping to persuade his surrender.
 The personal attack was said to have further pushed for Hsieh's victory.
+The Hsieh–Wu contest was described as “a mud-slinging match between two unsightly, naked men.”